anvilproject/anvil-portal/content/learn/learn.md

 1. **Permissions**  for controlling who can view, clone, update or share a workspace and who can launch cloud environments in the workspace.
 1. **A Terra Billing Project** - for specifying the Google Cloud Billing Account charged for GCP cloud compute costs incurred by the workspace.
 When Tera Billing Projects are created, they are linked to a Google Cloud Billing Account.
 When a workspace is created, it is linked with a Terra Billing Project, and thereby to a Google Cloud Billing Account.

-<hero> See [Understanding Terra Workspaces](/learn/introduction/understanding-workspaces) for more information and links to Terra documentation and videos about workspaces.</hero>
+<hero> See [Introduction to Terra](/learn/introduction/intro-to-terra) for more information and links to Terra documentation and videos about workspaces.</hero>